Breaking: Kano Emir Sanusi Rates Tinubu's Reforms, "Stop the Massive Spending"

 Power Minister blames DisCos for Nigeria's electricity failures, threatens license revocation

-Sanusi calls for efficient public spending
+Sanusi praises government's efficient public spending

 Though recognising progress in revenue collection, Sanusi maintained that the efficiency and quality of public spending continue to be paramount.